STEP 3: Improve the Visual Script

 In this course, we used ChangeObjectProperty actions to toggle sprite visibility.

-However, you can also control properties like Visible
+However, you can also control properties like Visible or Disabled through animations, by setting them as keyframes.

 But be cautious: